Publishing Ethics

 All authors, editors, and reviewers must disclose all relationships or interests, including any financial or other substantive conflicts of interest that might have influenced the presented results or their interpretation.

 Upon submission of an article, all authors should disclose any potential conflicts of interest that may affect their research findings, such as financial, personal, or organizational interests.
 Authors must disclose potential conflicts of interest in the manuscript or cover letter.
 The statement should reflect all the collected potential conflict of interest disclosures in the form.
 It must be ensured that the research data presented in the manuscript are clear and unbiased, and not influenced by funding or suppliers of reagents and/or products.
 Any potential conflict of interest that could lead to possible bias in the data or analytical methods needs to be disclosed.
-If authors have nothing to declare are encouraged to add "The authors have no conflicts of interest to declare." in this section.
+If authors have nothing to declare are encouraged to add "The authors disclosed no conflict of interest." in this section.

 Editors and reviewers must also comply with this policy and disclose any conflicts of interest related to themselves or their institutions when handling manuscripts.